MuhammadNazhimMaulana/duty-app/README.md

 # Duty App

-A Simple api for building a task management app
+A Simple API for building a task management app